 When it comes to cargo room, the larger Explorer wins again.
 With the third row up, the Explorer’s 18.2 cubic feet of cargo space beats the Highlander’s 16 cubic feet.
 However, if you rarely use your third row and save that space for cargo instead, the Highlander just edges out the Explorer with 48.4 cubic feet versus the Ford’s 47.9 cubes.
 But, if you need to haul something huge and need all the space behind the front seats, the Highlander’s 84.3 cubic feet is smaller than the Explorer’s 87.8 cubic feet.
 Hybrid model interior dimensions are the same.

-Since nearly every variant of the Highlander is available with a hybrid powertrain, there are nine trims to choose from.
-The base L trim (which is not available as a hybrid) starts at $34,600 and the LE at $36,800.
-The mid-level XLE trim begins at $39,600 while the Limited takes the price to $43,650.
-The top Platinum trim shoots the starting price to $46,850.
+Since nearly every variant of the Highlander is available with a hybrid powertrain, there are 10 trims to choose from.
+The base L trim (which is not available as a hybrid) starts at $34,810 and the LE at $37,010.
+The mid-level XLE trim begins at $39,810 while the sporty XSE model is $41,405 (no hybrid option).
+Getting the Limited takes the price to $43,765.
+The top Platinum trim shoots the starting price to $46,965.
 If you want AWD, it’s an extra $1,600 on the lower trims and $1,950 on the Limited and Platinum.